ArchakGoel/Geometry-Operations/docs/Design Decisions.md

     1. not storing lines.
 The client will have access to lines given as input, so not needed.
 Plus not needed anywhere after constructor.
     2. Default constructor set to private and non-default;
 6. IntersectionChecker : all cross products are stored as non-optional members.
 As they can be 0 vectors.
 And 3D math supports 0 vectors so they are not filtered out by optional.
+7. Parameters are extracted using Axis enum, passed on as inputs to Vector3D [] operator to get x,y,z values.

 ## MathUtils namespace